 While medical marijuana has been used for hundreds of years for health reasons, it’s still quite controversial.
-It is currently legal in 29 states and Washington DC, but still prohibited in four states.
-Other states have laws restricting the amount of certain cannabinoids, and we’ll explore that today.
+It is currently legal in many states, but still prohibited in others.
+Many states have laws restricting the amount of certain cannabinoids, and we’ll explore that today.

 But how exactly does medical marijuana support your health and treat serious illnesses?